reazon-research/kirigirisu/README.md

 ## Run ROS 2 simulation
 In one terminal window:
 1. Go to kirigirisu
-2. Source your verison of ros2, the [openarm ros2](https://github.com/reazon-research/openarm_ros2), and open the ve
+2. Source your verison of ros2, the [openarm ros2 kirigirisu branch](https://github.com/reazon-research/openarm_ros2/tree/kirigirisu), and open the ve
 3. Run the python bridge executable
 ```bash
 cd kirigirisu